computerfan/CstiDetailedCardProgress/README.md

 |--|--|--|
 |Enabled|true|If set to true, will show the details tooltips|
 |HotKey|F2|The key to enable and disable the tool tips|

+__Toggle Note__: When using the hotkey to enable/disable the detailed tooltips, the tooltips will not be updated until the user moves the mouse off of a card.

 ## Install BepInEx